tconfrey/BrainTool/overview.md

 Occurrences of information about a topic are the things you save and capture into your braintool file.
 That includes all of your saved links as well as the notes associated with a link or topic.

 # Roadmap
 There will always be a fully functional, free and open source version of BrainTool with a continuously evolving and improving feature set.
 That said, after achieving a stable 1.0 release, efforts will be focused on adding premium features and scaling.
-The following is not intended to be complete or in priority order, [feedback appreciated](https://groups.google.com/u/0/g/braintool-discussion).
+The following is not intended to be complete or in priority order, [feedback is appreciated](https://groups.google.com/u/0/g/braintool-discussion).

 Note that BrainTool is intended to help you actively curate an information space, it is not meant to passively observe or capture all of the random information that flows through your browser.